wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 Teams that are using non-PWM motor controllers or advanced sensors will most likely need to install external vendor dependencies.
 Please view the below section to see information on adding an external library.

-What are vendor dependencies?
+What Are Vendor Dependencies?
 -----------------------------

-A vendor dependency is a way for vendors like CTRE, and REV to add their own custom code that interfaces with their motor controllers and other devices.
-This way you can interact with your devices via CAN and have access to more complex and in-depth features than traditional PWM control.
+A vendor dependency is a way for vendors such as CTRE, REV, and others to add their own custom code that interfaces with motor controllers and other devices.
+This way teams can interact with their devices via CAN and have access to more complex and in-depth features than traditional PWM control.

 Managing Vendor Dependencies
 ----------------------------

 Vendor dependencies are installed on a per-project basis (so each robot project can have its own set of vendor dependencies).
 Vendor dependencies can be installed "online" or "offline".
-The offline installer will usually be provided by the vendor themselves if they have one and will usually come with additional debugging/utility programs.
+The "online" functionality is done by downloading the dependencies over the internet, while offline is typically provided by a vendor-specific installer.

-.. warning:: If you choose to install a vendor dependency via the "online" mode, you must reconnect your computer to the internet and rebuild about every 30 days otherwise the cache will clear, completely deleting your cached library install.
+.. warning:: If installing a vendor dependency via the "online" mode, make sure to reconnect the computer to the internet and rebuild about every 30 days otherwise the cache will clear, completely deleting the downloaded library install.

 How Does It Work?
 ^^^^^^^^^^^^^^^^^